Catalog / Computing / Input Devices / Steering Wheels

 Max. torque

-In simulators, the force is often adjusted for the game, car, and user's comfort.
-For example, a small force is sufficient for arcade racing, while for iRacing, Assetto Corsa, or serious drifting, a powerful base with reserve torque offers more precise and rich feedback.
+Meanwhile, in simulators, the force is often adjusted for the game, car, and user's comfort.
+For example, for arcade racing, a small effort is enough, whereas for iRacing, Assetto Corsa, or serious drifting, a powerful base with a torque reserve provides more accurate and rich feedback.

 D-pad controller